AppsFlyer/go-sundheit/README.md

 }
 ```

-Now we register the check to start running right away, and execute once per 2 minutes:
+Now we register the check to start running right away, and execute once per 2 minutes with a timeout of 5 seconds:
 ```go
 h := gosundheit.New()
 ...